AvaniImpetus/leapogic-ai/docs/common/com/impetus/idw/wmg/common/glue_utils.md

 ### copy_file_from_s3_to_local()

 **Purpose:**
-Downloads a file from S3 to the local filesystem.
+Downloads/Copy a file from S3 to the local filesystem.

 **Args:**